Tsmith5151/recommendation-systems/docs/overview.md

 from an online platform that includes features such as user interests, assessment scores, course viewing details, and tagged categories.

-For this project, we will build a recommender system to first generate a user-item matrix to compute a pairwise similarity metric across all users and in return is utilized to rank the top users that are most similar to a given user.
+For this project, there were two methods explored for recommending users whom share similar patterns.
+The first approach is a simplified version of collaborative filtering where we generate an interaction matrix for all users and the items they've interacted with (e.g. tags, view times, assessment scores).
+We then build a user-item matrix and to compute a pairwise cosine distance across all users and in return is utilized to rank the top users that are most similar to a given user.
+The second approach consists of Factorization Machines - which is basically a generalization of Matrix Factorization.
+This approach learns a set of latent factors for each user and item and then uses them to rank recommended users according to the likelihood of observing those (user, item) pairs.
+This method produces the nearest users based on the cosine similarity between latent user factors.

 The result from the recommender application can be accessible via a RESTful API that is hosted locally (for now).
-The endpoint will take a given user's unique ID and then return the top '5' most similar users.
+The endpoint is based on the `Matrix Factorization` method implemented and will take a given user's unique ID as the input and return the top 'n' most similar users.
 For this project we will be using Flask-RESTful, which is just an extension for Flask that adds support for quickly building REST APIs in Python.